What are E-mini Futures?

 5. Tight bid/ask margins

-It also serves the central purpose of e-minis, which is to make the futures market more accessible to the small traders and to ensure the elimination of the unfair advantage enjoyed by large traders.
+It also serves the central purpose of e-minis, which is to make the futures market more liquid to the small traders and to ensure the elimination of the unfair advantage enjoyed by large traders.

 CFI offers the Capital Markets & Securities Analyst (CMSA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: